Alan Turing, a founding father of computer science, revealed as new face of British 50-pound note

 “It reminds us that this was what he was best known for during his own lifetime and – I think – what he would most wish to be remembered for today,” he said.

+The Oscar-winning 2014 biopic “The Imitation Game,” starring Benedict Cumberbatch, brought further attention to the complex math genius and his team’s role in the defeat of Adolf Hitler.
+On Monday, Cumberbatch told the BBC, “I couldn’t think of a more deserving candidate.”
+Turing was an “extraordinary human being, a unique mind, and he suffered a great deal in an intolerant time,” he said.

-Kim Sanders, a spokeswoman for Stonewall, a gay rights charity, said in a statement: “It’s important that we remember and recognize the impact of LGBT figures throughout history, so it’s great that Alan Turing will be the face on the new 50-pound bank note.
+Kim Sanders, a spokeswoman for Stonewall, a gay rights charity, said in a statement: “It’s important that we remember and recognize the impact of LGBT figures throughout history, so it’s great that Alan Turing will be the face on the new £50 bank note.
 It’s vital that we celebrate LGBT history, which is often less visible, and make sure that we represent the diversity of those who paved the way before us.”

 She added: “The world we live in now is very different to Turing’s time, and LGBT rights have come a long way.
 But the fight for true equality is far from over.”